IDV Article

 Introduction

 Operational resilience is about ensuring continuity.
 It means having a robust strategy to prevent disruptions, detect vulnerabilities, and mitigate any impact when an event occurs.
-By placing stringent requirements on regulated financial entities, DORA helps maintain consumer trust, bolster the stability of the financial system, and protect the overall economy in an interconnected, digital era.
+By imposing stringent requirements on regulated financial entities, EU lawmakers and regulators, through DORA, ensure the financial sector can withstand shocks, recover quickly, and maintain consumer trust, thereby bolstering market stability and protecting the overall economy in today’s interconnected, digital era.

 What is DORA?